 The MFDS and KFTC have the authority to enforce compliance with advertising regulations.
-They can order the cessation of non-compliant advertisements, mandate corrective statements, and impose penalties, including fines and suspension or cancellation of marketing ensuring that promotional materials are accurate, balanced, and not misleading. mcprinciples.apec.org
+They can order the cessation of non-compliant advertisements, mandate corrective statements, and impose penalties, including fines and suspension or cancellation of marketing authorizations.
+Violations may also lead to criminal penalties, including imprisonment.